Tennis Channel takes Jon Wertheim off air for commenting on Wimbledon champion Barbora Krejcikova - ExBulletin

 Tennis Channel takes Jon Wertheim off air for commenting on Wimbledon champion Barbora Krejcikova

-NEW YORK– Tennis Channel took analyst Jon Wertheim off air indefinitely after Wimbledon champion Barbara Krejcikova he exclaimed on social media for what she called reporting that focused on my appearance rather than my performance.
+NEW YORK (AP) Tennis Channel took analyst Jon Wertheim off air indefinitely after Wimbledon champion Barbara Krejcikova he exclaimed on social media for what she called reporting that focused on my appearance rather than my performance.

 The network said in a statement posted online Sunday that Wertheim made an inappropriate comment and that it holds its employees to a standard of respect for others at all times, a standard that was not met at this time.